szageda/my-tech-handbook/Docs/Troubleshooting/Windows/Increase Outlook Data Files Size Limit.md

 ![Outlook data file size limit RegEdit values](./Assets/microsoft-outlook-data-file-limit-regedit.png)

 6. Start Outlook and monitor the Outlook data file size change in `C:\Users\%username%\AppData\Local\Microsoft\Outlook`.
 You should see the file size increase beyond the default limit.
-Also, the error messages from Outlook regarding the Outlook data file size has disappeared.
+Also, the error message from Outlook regarding the Outlook data file size has disappeared.